Compare travel credit cards

 - Foreign transaction fees charged by your credit card provider.
 They’re charged every time you pay in a foreign currency and can amount up to 3% of the transaction.
 The only way of avoiding them when paying on plastic is getting a credit card that allows fee-free spending abroad.

 - Fees charged by local merchants.
 When paying with your card, you may be offered the option of paying in pounds instead of the local currency.
-If you’ve taken out a credit card designed for use abroad (one that offers fee-free non-sterling transactions) you should opt to pay in the local currency means that the merchant (and not your bank) is handling the currency conversion, so the exchange rate will often be very disadvantageous.
-Moreover, outside the EU merchants sometimes apply a surcharge if you want to pay by card and not in cash: if you think this may be the case, it’s worth asking about it before picking the payment method.
+If you’ve taken out a credit card designed for use abroad (one that offers fee-free non-sterling transactions) you should opt to pay in the local currency, since you know that your own bank is giving you a favourable currency conversion deal.
+Outside the EU merchants sometimes also apply a surcharge if you want to pay by card and not in cash.
+If you’re concerned that this may be the case, it’s worth asking about it before picking a payment method.

 - Cash advance fees.
 Almost all credit cards charge you extra for withdrawing cash, both in the UK and abroad.
 Out of the country, it’s even more expensive because the cash advance fee will add up to the foreign currency transaction fee, so you should only get cash with your credit card in case of emergency.